elixir-mint/mint/README.md

 ## Contributing

-Mint has not yet reached an initial 0.1.0 release and the current goal is to reach a minimal first release.
-Because of this Mint is still in a lot of flux and we want to focus on changes only required for getting to 0.1.0.
 If you wish to contribute check out the [issue list](https://github.com/ericmj/mint/issues) and let us know what you want to work on so we can discuss it and reduce duplicate work.

 ## License